wildangellisa1977/FlipperHTTP/README.md

 A comprehensive video tutorial demonstrating the functionality of all seven applications is available at the following link: https://www.youtube.com/watch?v=xR1ZbpOVTwE

-All seven applications are available for download at the following link: https://www.flipsocial.net/download/ (or by clicking on the repository link directly to the Flipper Catalog link).
+All seven applications are available for download at the following link: https://www.flipsocial.net/download/ (or by clicking on the repository link above).

 ## Installation